anupama-pathirage/learning_ballerina/src/type_system/type_system_fundamentals.md

     - There are two main approaches for defining the subtyping relation:
         - syntactic approach - it is defined by means of a formal system of deduction rules
         - semantic approach - It is defined based on set theories.
 The subtyping relation is defined as inclusion of sets denoting types.
 Ballerina is using this approach.

+Semantic subtyping is most useful for expressing types of tree-structured data, such as JSON.

 **Ballerina has network aware type system.**